 Sahar Tabar: 5 Facts About Teen Who Allegedly Had 50 Surgeries To Look Like Angelina Jolie

-By now, you’ve probably heard about the Iranian teen who allegedly underwent 50 surgeries to look like her idol, Angelina Jolie.
+Have you heard about the teen who allegedly underwent 50 surgeries to look like Angelina Jolie?
 Well, her name is Sahar Tabar, and we’d like to introduce you to her…

 So who exactly is Sahar Tabar, the 19-year-old Iranian teen who allegedly underwent 50 surgeries to look like her idol, Angelina Jolie?
 Well, that’s what we’re here to tell you, as she’s recently become a viral sensation.
 And we can’t say we’re too surprised — anyone who undergoes several plastic surgeries to look like a celebrity will almost always get noticed.
 We must note, however, that some people aren’t too sure if Sahar really went through with plastic surgery.
 Instead, they believe she may be wearing prosthetics in most of her social media pics.
 Either way, we’re here to tell you more about her!